-By the end of Nursery, a good level of development is working securely within age 3-4.
-By the end of Reception, a good level of development is working at "expected" in the Early Learning Goals.
+By the end of Nursery, a good level of development is working within age 30-50 months.
+By the end of Reception, a good level of development is working within 40-60+ months and "expected" in Early Learning Goals.

 Reporting to Parents